johnnymetz/johnny-metz-blog/content/posts/use-subqueries-to-avoid-a-common-django-mistake.md

 The `WHERE` clause appears _before_ the `ORDER BY` clause, which produces a completely different query that reads:

-> Out of the books with a release year, give me the latest ones.
+> Out of the books with a non-null release year, give me the latest ones.

 Unfortunately, we can't just simply swap the clauses.
 The [SQL Order of Execution](https://www.sisense.com/blog/sql-query-order-of-operations/) guarentees `WHERE` clauses are executed before `ORDER BY` clauses.